Darío Ripoll

-Darío Ripoll Herrera (San Pedro Garza García; May 16, 1970) is a Mexican actor and dubbing actor.
+Darío Ripoll Herrera (born May 16, 1970, San Pedro Garza García) is a Mexican actor and dubbing actor.

 Career

 Darío Ripoll studied a Bachelor of Acting at the National School of Theater Art of the INBA.
 He has taken acting training courses and acting specialization in cinema, with the directors: Nacho Ortíz, Joaquin Bissner and Luis Felipe Tovar.

 On television he has participated in soap operas such as: La fea más bella, Yo amo a Juan Querendón, Alma de Hierro, A lucky family and in series such as The Simulators, Thirteen Fears, Los héroes del norte, Hermanos y detectives, Addicts, XY, Mujeres Asesinas 3, La Familia Peluche (third season).

 Since 2005 he was in Vecinos where he played Luis San Román with Mayrin Villanueva, Macaria, Octavio Ocaña, Pablo Valentín, Manuel "Flaco" Ibáñez and Ana Bertha Espín.

 In 2012 his participed in the telenovela "Porque el amor manda" together with Fernando Colunga, Blanca Soto, Erick Elías, Alejandro Avila, Jeimy Osorio, Ricardo Margaleff, Violeta Isfel among others.